Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/README.md

 <!-- SECTION 2 -->
 ## Data Analysis
 According to the ratings count, more than 65% of customers scored a 5 on both products, but 91.8% customer rate Beauty at 5 star.
-It seems that customers are more satisfied with cosmetics than books.
+It seems that customers are more satisfied with Beauty than Books.
 This requires further analysis of the data.

 <img src='https://github.com/Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/blob/master/images/ratings_count.png?raw=true' width='800' height='auto'></img>